Raphaelmbewe/RaphaelMbewe/README.md

-### - 🔭 I’m currently working on a project with a team at Devcareer, where i am doing an  internship.
+### - 🔭 I’m currently working on a project with an amazing team at ComGrow as a frontend developer.
-### - 🌱 I’m currently learning JS(NODEJS) and MONGODB
+### - 🌱 I’m currently learning PHP and MYSQL
 ### - ⚡ Fun fact:listening to music and internet surfing.

 ### Let's get talking